 For detailed licensure requirements for all applicants, including for applicants seeking original licensure by way of examination, please review:

-If you have questions on licensing of veterans or members of the military as veterinarians, please contact Laura.Bravo@state.co.us
+If you have questions on licensing of veterans or members of the military, please contact Laura.Bravo@state.co.us